 ENG 101 - College Composition

-A course emphasizing college-level, source-based writing (summary, analysis, synthesis, research), with special attention to critical reading and thinking skills.
+A course emphasizing college-level, source-based writing (summary, analysis, synthesis, research), with special attention to critical reading, thinking, and oral communication skills.
 Students will draft, revise, and edit multiple thesis-driven essays.
-They will also study and practice argument and persuasion.
-(ENG 101 or ENG 200 satisfy the composition requirement for graduation.)
-Three class hours.
-(SUNY-BC)
+They will also study and practice argument and persuasion in written and oral communication.

 Course Learning Outcomes